xtrent777x/terminal-readme/README.md

 ## Description

 This project is to help generate a professional readme from the command line.
-The user will/is pro,pted with several questions.
-That data is taken and put into a README.md document that will be generated upon completion of the questions.
+The user will/is prompted with several questions.
+That data is taken and put into a README.md document that will generate upon completion of all the questions

 ## Table Of Contents